RonaldMariah/ronaldmariah.github.io/_posts/2021-12-01-azure-arc-kubernetes-app-service.md

 ```
 $connectedClusterId=$(az connectedk8s show --resource-group $aksClusterGroupName --name $connectedClusterName --query id --output tsv)
 ```

+In order for us to deploy Azure App Services or any PaaS Services in future, we will need a custom location.
+This custom location will be our Kubernetes Cluster connected to Azure Arc.

 **Define a name for the Custom Location**
 *This location will appear as a custom Region when deploying services like Azure App Service Plans, which we will see later on*